 Corked and rubber grips are the preferable choice for Nordic skiers as they are easier to hold in falling snow.
 However, as the strap acts as the grip, you won’t have trouble working with plastic grips.

 In fact, they are quite affordable and last for years.
-Cork grips take time to mold with your hand but once they do, they offer great insulation in the cold.
+Cork grips take some time to mold with your hand but once they do, they offer great insulation in the cold.
 Rubber grips, on the other hand, don’t retain moisture, making them the best insulators.
 They are also very good for mountain climbing as they reduce vibrations in the pole.

 Now you are equipped with all that you need to know in order to buy the best ski poles, so search for the right one now!